brianhoole/tasteofmanoa.github.io/index.md

 ![](doc/cas-login.PNG)

 ## Profile
 The profile page gives information about the user and updates their favorites/preferences on their user homepage based upon their preferred tags.
+The first time login will initialize the profile to the database.
 Information given in the profile form page will be shown when other users try to find friends.
 Profile picture will be updated reactively.
 ![](doc/edit-profile-page.PNG)
 ![](doc/edit-profile-page-2.PNG)